-To make your summer vacation the Best when visiting Medcalf Acres Riverfront Campground & Warrensburg Travel Park & Riverfront Campground we will be giving free transportation to the following local attractions for all campers, (seasonal or overnighters), for those staying and paying at our campgrounds:
+To make your summer vacation the Best when visiting Medcalf Acres Riverfront Campground & Warrensburg Travel Park & Riverfront Campground we will be giving free transportation to the following local attractions for all campers, (seasonal or overnighters), for those staying and paying at our campgrounds.
+See all details below!

 We will also give transportation to Hacky Sack Mountain in Warrensburg, NY and Mt.
 Severance in Schroon Lake, NY for your daytime hiking pleasures.
 These are both pretty easy hikes but make sure you get in shape to do them as you will possibly get tired easily.
 Bring plenty of water, sun lotion and snacks!
 Make sure you hike early enough so you don’t come back in the dark and get lost.